WANdisco/wandisco-documentation-ldm/docs/migration-verifications.md

 This preview version can only be used through the CLI or REST API.
 :::

-LiveData Migrator performs a best-effort to migrate existing data and ongoing changes, but there are a variety of reasons that can impede this.
-For example:
+LiveData Migrator migrates existing data and ongoing changes to between source and target filesystems, but certain factors may impede this, such as:

 * Service failures or interruptions.
 * Software errors or individual file migration failures.

-Use this feature to scan your source and target filesystems (on a migration path) and compare them for any discrepancies.
+Use this feature to scan your source and target filesystems (on a migration path) and compare them for any discrepancies to verify the status of your migration.

 ## Limitations and considerations